 The popularity of ductless mini-splits has grown substantially in recent years.
 These systems are a type of air-source heat pump and can therefore provide year-round heating and cooling.
 The difference is found in the air delivery system.

-Ductless mini-splits feature an indoor, wall-mounted unit with a built-in air handler, eliminating the need for ductwork.
 Mini-splits can heat and cool a single room, such as an add-on or west-facing home office that’s difficult to keep comfortable.
 It’s also possible for a single outdoor unit to connect to multiple indoor air handlers for whole-house comfort.

 Installation can be complex and sometimes involves burying a matrix of water-filled pipes, called a closed loop, near the house.
 Local zoning ordinances and state and federal laws dictate whether this heating and cooling system can be installed in certain places.
 They also can use a well to source the water that is then pumped into a lake or feeds the sprinklers for the yard after it's used to cool or heat the home.
 This is known as an open loop system and is the most common in Florida.

-When you’re ready to enhance home comfort, turn to Certified Climate Control for top-notch HVAC services in Central Florida.
+When you’re ready to enhance home comfort, turn to Certified Climate Control for top-notch HVAC installation services in Central Florida.
 We treat our customers the way we’d like to be treated, delivering award-winning service backed by an A+ rating with the BBB and a long list of satisfied customers.

 Whether you need your existing home HVAC system serviced or want to upgrade to something new, we can help!
 Our team installs, repairs, and maintains today’s most popular HVAC products, including air conditioners, furnaces, heat pumps, and ductless mini-splits.
 To schedule services, please contact us at if you live in Orange or Seminole County, or reach out at if you’re a Volusia County resident.